-Peak calling with MACS We chose to perform an initial analysis with MACS [18].
+Peak calling with MACS We chose to perform an initial analysis with MACS [20].
 MACS is one of the earlier peak calling implementations; it is well-described, based on reasonable principles, and relatively widely used.
 MACS uses information about tags aligned to the plus and minus strand, allows for Poisson-distributed local biases in peak density, and incorporates an appropriately scaled input lane when available.
-We used MACS version 1.4.1 20110627, with the following command line invokation macs14 -t cellLineCTCP.bam -c cellLineControl.bam -n cellLine
+We used MACS version 1.4.1 20110627, with the following command line invocation macs14 -t cellLineCTCP.bam -c cellLineControl.bam -n cellLine

-The output from MACS include .bed files with the locations of all identified summits, and tab-delimited files (labelled .xls) with the genomic coordinates (start, end) of each peak.
+The output from MACS include .bed files with the locations of all identified summits, and tab-delimited files (labeled .xls) with the genomic coordinates (start, end) of each peak.
 These commands were evaluated for all replicates of all cell lines aligned to hg19.

 We collated the output files with a goal of enumerating all peaks from all files, but collapsing the coordinates of sufficiently similar peaks to a common location.
 To do this, we created ranges of width 40bp, centered on each peak.
 We identified overlapping ranges, over all samples, and collapsed these into a single synthetic peak with width equal to the bounds of the overlapping ranges.
-We then re-organized the information on called peaks in to a matrix.
+We then re-organized the information on called peaks into a matrix.
 Rows of the matrix represent distinct peaks.
 Columns of the matrix represent samples.
 Entries in the matrix are the number of reads supporting the corresponding peak and column, from the MACS estimate.
 The data is represented in a SummarizedExperiment object; the script performing these operations is available; here we load the data as an R object stam (an abbreviation for the lab generating the data).

 '''

-scrpt <- system.file("script", "chipseq_make_stam.R",
+script <- system.file("script", "chipseq_make_stam.R",

+package="Evomics2012Data")

-+ package="SeattleIntro2011Data")
++

 stamFile <-

-+ system.file("data", "stam.Rda", package="SeattleIntro2011Data")
+system.file("data", "stam.Rda", package="Evomics2012Data")

++

 load(stamFile)

+stam

+class: SummarizedExperiment

+dim: 369674 96

+exptData(0):

+assays(2): Tags PVals

+rownames: NULL

+rowData values names(0):

+colnames(96): A549_1 A549_2 ...
+Wi38_1 Wi38_2

+colData names(10): CellLine Replicate ...
+PeaksDate PeaksFile

 '''